 Competency assessment is used to determine that the student has the necessary knowledge and skills to perform venipuncture and dermal puncture accurately.
-Each competency assessment has a written set of specific criteria which must be performed without error to demonstrate that competency has been achieved.
+Each competency assessment has a written set of specific criteria which must be performed without error and without coaching from the instructor to demonstrate that competency has been achieved.
 The student will be provided with the assessment criteria and will receive feedback from the instructor during the skills practice sessions.